JoeFilfli/Machine_Learning_Agriculture_App/README.md

     From the homepage, select the "Water Segmentation" feature.

-2. **Upload Satellite Image**

-    Upload a satellite image of the desired region.
+2. **Input Geographical Coordinates**

+    - **Latitude and Longitude:** Enter the specific latitude and longitude coordinates of the area you wish to analyze.
+    - **Zoom Level:** Adjust the zoom level to obtain a broader or more detailed view of the satellite image.

 3. **Analyze Water Bodies**

-    The model will process the image and highlight water bodies, aiding in water resource management and planning, especially in desert areas.
+    The model will identify and segment water bodies, providing a visual map and relevant data for effective water resource management.

 ## Model Training